 - 9.1 A student shall be deemed to have satisfied the minimum academic requirements for each theory, practical, mini project and project if he secures not less than 40% of marks in the semester-end examination and a minimum of 50% of marks in the sum total of the internal evaluation and semester-end examination taken together.
-For the seminar, he should secure not less than 50% of marks in the external evaluation. - 9.2 A student shall register for all the 117 credits and earn all the 117 credits.
-Marks obtained in the 117 credits shall be considered for the calculation of the DIVISION based on CGPA. - 9.3 A student who fails to earn 117 credits as indicated in the course structure within six academic years from the year of his admission shall forfeit his seat in MCA Program and his admission stands cancelled.
+For the seminar, he should secure not less than 50% of marks in the external evaluation. - 9.2 A student shall register for all the 117 credits (including mandatory courses) and earn all the 117 credits.
+Marks obtained in the 109 credits (excluding mandatory courses) shall be considered for the calculation of the DIVISION based on CGPA. - 9.3 A student who fails to earn 117 credits (including mandatory courses) as indicated in the course structure within six academic years from the year of his admission shall forfeit his seat in MCA Program and his admission stands cancelled.